pabloqc/pabloqc/README.md

 <br/><br/>
 ### What I'm focusing on 👨🏽‍💻

-Currently working as an Director of Engineering at SoundCloud.<br />
+Currently working as an Head of Cloud at Eventim.<br />
 And on the side, mainly in the swimming pool🏊, cycling🚴🏼‍♂️ and climbing🧗🏼‍♂️.
 <br/><br/>